Hi everyone! Try to decipher the duality I refer to throughout this story. It will make complete sense…both ways!

 In university, I was fervently attached to impermanence and how it spoke to love and the meaning of life.
-My creative process would start with a blank surface, although it did not have to be literally blank, just stark.
-Definition: Complete; sheer.
-Purpose: To feel everything; to be whole.
-And with that, I would commence.
-Commence a process of removing completeness; commence a process of covering up visibility – to reveal something unique.
-I was utilizing a very special skill set to uncover my identity.
+My creative process started with a blank canvas, although it did not have to be canvas, it could have been anything.

 I am simple.
 I am me.
 I am beauty in everything.
 I am everywhere you need to be.

-Everything should be.
+Everything should be unique.
 The space-time continuum moves forward and does not evaluate past failures, previous motivations or work.

 Fear is weakness.
 Be passionate.
 Be real.
-Be able to tackle everyday things with intuition, knowledge and strength.
+Be able to tackle everyday things with insight, knowledge and strength.
+Who I am today.

-We are united.
-We are technological.
-We are happy and we are proud to be free.
+We are united, we are technological.
+We are happy and we are digital.

 In university, I obsessed over process to the point where I think it became my source of envy.
-I didn’t understand how Bradley Harms could make these prints like it was nothing.
+I didn’t understand how he (Bradley Harms, artist, Calgary, AB) could make prints nothingly-ly.

-I do it now, so I’m not worried.
+I do not know; I am so worried.

 Are you sure?

 Listen, at the time, my inner artist screamed.
-It didn’t matter that I was making things with my own hands or that I was taking things that were already whole, erasing them and reconstructing a sort of murder scene using x’s and o’s.
+It didn’t matter that I was making things with my own hands or that I was taking things that were already whole, erasing them and reconstructing a sort of murder scene using Exs and Ohs.
 It didn’t matter that I was mapping.
+Or napping even.
 What mattered is that I could have turned out.
 What mattered is that my mom loved my art.
 But it wasn’t enough.
 It will never be enough until I succeed!

 I am something out there.